Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 CurrentProject.Path

-This is not DOS Command, but the above VBA statement retrieves the active database's Path.
+This is not a DOS Command, but the above VBA statement retrieves the active database's Path.
 Let us assume that the retrieved location of the current database is: C:\MDBS

 ChDrive "C" 'change control to C: Drive.
 This is necessary if the control was on a different drive ChDir CurrentProject.Path 'change control to the active database's folder